 Herbal and spicy angostura bitters are a suitable addition for many cocktails.
 While horses really only crave sugar cubes, we crave the sugar cube’s potential.
-And that’s to be infused by angostura bitters and dropped into a glass of champagne.
+And that’s to be infused by angostura bitters and dropped into a glass of Champagne.
 Dream big, kids.
-Get the recipe.
+Get the Angostura Sugar Cubes recipe.

 Who knew that beet pulp was a common ingredient found in horse feed?
 Who knew that beets could be combined with horseradish and dill to create a sweet and hot dip?
 If your answer is “not I,” you’re certainly not alone.
 Celebrate this new wealth of knowledge by buying beets and making this new favorite app.
-Get the recipe.
+Get our Beet Horseradish Dill Spread recipe.

 Hay, there.
 You didn’t think we’d ask you to eat actual hay, right?
 These butterscotch and peanut butter haystacks are a much more delicious alternative.
 We wouldn’t steer you wrong.
-Get the recipe.
+Get the Peanut Butter and Butterscotch Haystacks recipe.